-The purpose of this work is, thus, to determine how different reduction processes applied to the same observations affect the retrieved atmospheric properties, even when they look almost equivalent to each other.
-We include here a higher a number of reduced spectra than previous works, so the variability of atmospheric retrievals can be properly addressed.
-In order to complement \cite{Constantinou2023} and \cite{Schleich2025}, we will include the region below 3 microns as dealt with by each calibration process.
+Thus, the purpose of the present work is to determine how different reduction processes applied to the same observations affect the retrieved atmospheric properties, even when they appear to be almost equivalent to each other.
+Here, we include a higher a number of reduced spectra than previous works, so the variability of atmospheric retrievals can be properly addressed.
+To complement \cite{Constantinou2023} and \cite{Schleich2025}, we chose to include the region below 3 microns as dealt with by each calibration process.
 This approach avoids introducing uncertainties derived from the calibration of other instruments and tests the self-consistency of the JWST data.
 We also aim to study the bias that the saturated region of the spectra introduces in the retrieved properties of the planet.
-To do so, we will make a comparison of the results obtained when removing that specific region of the spectral data, without adding any additional sources of information.
+To do so, we present a comparison of the results obtained when removing that specific region of the spectral data, without adding any additional sources of information.

-Lastly, we will try to put these reduction biases into context by comparing them with those introduced at the modelling stage, for instance when using different cloud extinction models.
+Lastly, we try to put these reduction biases into context by comparing them with those introduced at the modelling stage; for instance, when using different cloud extinction models.
 Different works have claimed that JWST data has enough potential to constrain information about aerosols present on exoplanet atmospheres.
-Specifically, \cite{Constantinou2023, Lueber2024, Roy2025}, among others, have used different aerosol opacity definitions to study their role on WASP-39b transmission spectra, and argued that this increased degree of complexity is supported by the data.
+Specifically, \cite{Constantinou2023, Lueber2024, Roy2025}, amongst others, have used different aerosol opacity definitions to study their role on WASP-39b transmission spectra, arguing that this increased degree of complexity is supported by the data.
 Thus, our aim is to provide more information on the properties of clouds present on the exoplanet, to complement the study of their effect on the retrieved atmosphere and check that the conclusion that non-flat extinction aerosols are supported by the JWST data still holds.